taskaz/valitron/README.md

 - valid : false - indicates that vield is valid and doesnt contain any errors
 - timeout : 500 - Timeout for live validation
 - timer: null - Timer reference
+- errors: {} - holds last validation errors
+- messeges : {} - custom error messages, attribute_rule notation for specific error for attribute, and only ruleName for rule error

 ## Whant to change default options or config?
 ```javascript